Scifabric/pybossa/doc/nginx.rst

 This guide does not cover how to secure your PyBossa installation.
 As every webserver you have to make it secure
-(like e.g. automatic Ubuntu security updates, firewall, access restrictions).
+(like e.g. strong passwords, automatic Ubuntu security updates, firewall, access restrictions).
 Please use guides in the Internet to do so.

 PyBossa can also be scaled horizontally to run with failovers and zero downtime